eringee/UnitySerial-Bridge/README.md

 You may get the following error:

-error CS0234: The type or namespace name `Ports' does not exist in the namespace `System.IO'.
-Are you missing an assembly reference?
+'error CS0234: The type or namespace name "Ports" does not exist in the namespace "System.IO".
+Are you missing an assembly reference?'

 Solution:

-Yes you really needed to enable .Net 2.0 in the project settings.
+Yes need to enable .Net 2.0 in the project settings.
 Sometimes this resets when you install a new version of Unity.
 Just go click the box again.

 # AUTHOR